-Mallory King: Absolutely.
-I will link to where those are located where you can see the pertinent language.
+Guest: Absolutely.
+I will link to those where you can see the pertinent language.
 And all of them have mechanisms for submitting a form or flagging things as violating their terms.
 And so I will definitely provide that to our listeners.

 Just because the policy of one of these private companies doesn’t help you out doesn’t mean that the law won’t help you out.
 So the law tends to be far more protective than the policies.
-And so there’re a lot of defenses that might work on Instagram that don’t work in United States Federal Court on an IP claim.
+And so there are many defenses that might work on Instagram that don’t work in the United States Federal Court on an IP claim.

-Mallory King: Exactly.
-If you hit a roadblock with any of these self-help procedures that these platforms provide, then definitely don’t rule out a legal course of action because, like you said, it could very well be that the fan profile that Twitter finds to be a fan account, legitimately according to their policies, can still be considered trademark infringement or violation of right of publicity in a court of law.
+Guest: Exactly.
+If you hit a roadblock with any of these self-help procedures that these platforms provide, then definitely don’t rule out a legal course of action because, as you said, it could very well be that the fan profile that Twitter finds to be a fan account, legitimately according to their policies, can still be considered trademark infringement or violation of the right of publicity in a court of law.

-Enrico Schaefer: Yeah, these companies, they design their policies so that they don’t have to dig too far into it.
-And if it’s not completely obvious, then they punt, because they, understandably so, how much are they going to have by way of resources to try to unwind the facts on all of these things.
+Enrico Schaefer: Yeah, these companies design their policies so that they don’t have to dig too far into it.
+And if it’s not completely obvious, then they punt because they, understandably so, how much will they have by way of resources to unwind the facts on all of these things.

 Enrico Schaefer: All right.
 This is Tech Law Radio.
-We’ve enjoyed having Mallory King on the show today.
 We again want to say thank you and a shout-out to all of our listeners for making this a featured podcast on many of the platforms.
-Mallory has kindly offered to provide easy reference links to the policies of Facebook, Instagram, and Twitter, and perhaps other platforms as we continue to grow out the blogpost to help people help themselves.

 If you find that someone has an account set up under your name or your trademark and you think it needs to come off, then a good place to start is self-help.
 You don’t have to pay any attorneys any money or any fees.
 Just see if you can get it taken down.
 If you can’t, then come to us.
-If you are a celebrity or Instagram influencer who’s got a lot of problems out there and you want a law firm that is going to manage the — your online brand and fight off and cease-and-desist letter and notice letter and do take-down notices through the policies of the platforms, we do that for a lot of clients as well.
+If you are a celebrity or Instagram influencer who’s got a lot of problems out there and you want a law firm that is going to manage — your online brand and fights off cease-and-desist letters and notice letters and does take-down notices through the policies of the platforms, we do that for a lot of clients as well.
 So feel free to reach out.
 Give us a call.

-Until next time, this is Attorney Enrico Schaefer, and this is the Tech Law Podcast.
+Until next time, this is Attorney Enrico Schaefer and the Tech Law Podcast.